compgenom/DOTSeq_paper_2026/README.md

 ### 2. Set up the computational environment

-To install the
+To install Apptainer, please refer to the official [Apptainer installation guide](https://apptainer.org/docs/admin/main/installation.html) and follow the instructions for your operating system.

-Build the Apptainer container to ensure all dependencies are installed and enter the Apptainer container:
+Build the Apptainer container to install all required dependencies, then enter the container:

 ```bash
 apptainer build app/dotseq.sif app/dotseq.def